 I do not pro-rate or bank lessons which you have missed.
 If you’re unable to make your lesson for whatever reason I cannot guarantee ‘make-up’ lessons.
 When you book your time initially that time is reserved for you.
 If you ask for a ‘make-up’ lesson I then need to find time in my schedule which I may or may not have then effectively using two time slots to accommodate an absence.
 If you pre-arrange a time in advance which you know you are not able to come on a given day and we can find a mutually convenient time within a 7 day period to reschedule then I am happy to accommodate.

 Anyone who has taken lessons from me knows that I try my best to reschedule missed lessons but only if my schedule allows for it.
 I almost always am able to accommodate.

-If you miss a lesson without pre-arranging the absence or don't bother to call and you then wish to have a lesson I do charge the normal lesson rate for such a make-up.
+If you miss a lesson without pre-arranging the absence or don't bother to call and you then wish to have a lesson I do charge the normal lesson rate on top of your monthly tuition due at time of make-up.

 If I am absent I owe you the lesson, if you are absent you owe the tuition.

 PLEASE DO NOT COME TO YOUR LESSON IF YOU ARE SICK.
 You owe it to yourself to get well and not make yourself, myself or any other students sick.

 SUMMERTIME VACATIONS: During the months of July and August I will hold your slot if you are gone for up to two weeks if the balance of the weeks of the month are paid for in advance.
 If you plan to be gone for more than two weeks I cannot hold your time slot unless you prepay for weeks missed past the initial two.
 September through June are set tuition rates without adjustment.
 The last two weeks of the year I do not teach as the calendar year will still average out so that you are still ahead two lessons even with the last two weeks factored out.
 No lessons on Thanksgiving, Christmas or New Years Day.